picsoung/talks/awsLoftLondon/README.md

 To do so: go to the API Gateway console and select your API.
 You should see a section named `Custom Authorizers` on the left menu.
 Click on it.

-Click on `Create` button to create your custom authorizer.
+1. Click on `Create` button to create your custom authorizer.
+2. Name it `threescale`.
-Name it `threescale`, choose the region where your Lambda has been deployed, and look for the authorizer function you have deployed earlier.
+3. Choose the region where your Lambda has been deployed, and look for the authorizer function you have deployed earlier. (`sls-threeScale-Authorizer-authorizer`)

-Under `Identify token source` modify it to `method.request.header.apikey`.
+4. Under `Identify token source` modify it to `method.request.header.apikey`.
 It means that we are expecting developers to make a call to our API with a header `apikey`, and we will use this key to authenticate the request.
-Finally change TTL to 0.
+5. Finally change TTL to 0.
 The authorizer is already handling caching.

 We now have a custom authorizer.
 We now have to apply it to our API endpoints.